-For many people, owning and maintaining a home is one of the most significant investments they ever make.
-But for individuals and veterans living with disabilities, or seniors aging in place, the fact that much of the world outside is not built to accommodate their needs magnifies the value of a comfortable home.
-It’s vital they and their loved ones have access to the best resources about how to make their homes livable and enjoyable.
+For many people, owning and maintaining a home is one of the most significant investments they will ever make.
+But for individuals and veterans living with disabilities, or seniors aging in place, the fact that much of the world isn't built to accommodate their needs magnifies the value of a comfortable home.
+It’s vital they and their loved ones have access to the best resources that can help to make their homes livable and enjoyable.

 Unfortunately, without access to the right resources, creating a comfortable home can be an expensive task.